-Please be advised that the course fees for January 2015 will be £410 per paper.
-This covers the cost of tuition for the course.
+Our course fee covers the cost of tuition for the course.
 In addition, you will need to purchase the Kaplan Publications course book, which you can buy from the onsite bookshop with a 15% student discount.
 You will also need to pay the exam and registration fees directly to ACCA.

 - Accountant in Business (F1)

 - Management Accounting (F2)

 - Taxation (F6)

 Once you have filled in our application form, you will be invited to an enrolment session at Marylebone Campus in September 2015.
 Students need to bring with them ID (passport or driving licence) for enrolment.
 Ideally, they will need to be registered already with ACCA or have the registration process well under way.

 To apply for the ACCA, you will need one of the following:

 If you do not have the correct exam qualifications, you can apply through the mature student entry route.
 You should contact the Student Education Officer at ACCA Connect for details of the mature entry route, of any exemptions available from previous qualifications and to register with ACCA.